-One of the topics in human evolution that I’ve always found interesting is the free rider problem.
+An interesting topic in human evolution is the free rider problem.
 Economics has tried to tart it up with their nonsense, but it is a central problem of all human society.
 Well, it’s a problem as long as there is scarcity.
 Having people that consume more than they produce is not much of a problem when you have excess.
 Having people that subtract from the wealth of the society is not even a problem if you lots of extra, like Western societies.
-America has over two million people in jail at a cost of about $50K a year.
+America has over two million people in jail.
 If we were struggling to feed everyone, the criminals would not be in jail.
 They would be dead or exiled.

-When you see stories like this one I saved for some reason, it’s easy to see how the death of the gods undermines the whole effort.
-The Rousseau-ist cults have tried to fill the role once fill by Christianity with a mountain of rules and regulations.
+When you see stories like this one, it’s easy to see how the death of the gods undermines the whole effort.
+The Left has tried to fill the role once filled by Christianity with a mountain of rules and regulations.
 But, that leads to stuff like this.
 A mountain of laws and a massive regulatory bureaucracy is just not the same as an angry and vengeful god.
-Regardless, the West has enough wealth to tolerate a large welfare class without undermining the the general belief in working hard and pulling your weight.
+Regardless, the West has enough wealth to tolerate a large welfare class without undermining the the general belief in pulling your weight.
 The tax payers may bitch about these loafers, but they are ashamed to join them.
 That suggests a bit of hard wiring, rather than just culture.

 Futurists like to talk about how robots will be doing all our work in the near future, but that’s not quite right.
 The technology is nowhere near as close as they would like to pretend.
 That does not mean that some jobs cannot be done by robots.
 This company thinks they can liberate the nation’s burger makers.
 Automating fast food jobs is probably going to happen within the next ten years.
 Assembling a Happy Meal requires no decision making at this point.
 The human merely supplies mechanical work and that can be done by machines.
 Humans are cheaper at the moment, but that’s probably about to change for lots of these jobs.